 Some patients need to go home with a foley catheter.
 If you have had prostate surgery or have had trouble emptying your bladder, you will have to keep the catheter in for seven to 10 days.
 The nursing staff will teach you and your family how to manage this at home.

 The large bag that you have had during the hospital stay is good to use at night so you do not need to get up and empty it in the middle of the night.
 You will be given a smaller leg bag that will attach to your calf by elastic straps.
 You will be shown how to switch from the large bag to the smaller leg bag before you leave the hospital.

 Always keep either bag lower than where the catheter comes out of your body.
 This helps prevent infection by keeping the urine from going back into your body.
 Also make sure you empty the bag before it is completely full to avoid any complications.

 Clean where the catheter comes out of your body with soap and water and rinse well.
 Some men have some discomfort or a pulling sensation at the tip of the penis and may use triple antibiotic ointment at the site to help.

 This is common after surgery.
-Narcotic pain medication can be very constipating.
-If you need to use this medicine, take your stool softeners, drink plenty of fluids and be active.
+Stool softeners can be used to help.
+Also, drink plenty of fluids and be active.
 Adding vegetables and fruits to your diet can also help with constipation.
-You may need to take milk of magnesia to help your bowels move.
+You may need to take a laxative like milk of magnesia to help your bowels move.

 If you have had prostate surgery, DO NOT insert anything into your rectum like a suppository or enema.